 This paper estimates the effect of a physician’s number of registered patients ("enrollment”) on short-run treatment intensity in the context of Norwegian primary care.
 I instrument for enrollment with quasi-random administrative patient assignments.
 The estimated effect of enrollment is negative but small for several measures of treatment intensity.
 For example, with one new patient registration, the average physician spends 3 fewer minutes per month across incumbent patients.
 Descriptive evidence suggests that crowd-out exacerbates under-treatment.
 Crowd-out is larger among physicians who reach their stated capacity or initially work part-time.
 Drawing on a model of physician decision-making, this heterogeneity implies that capacity constraints dominate income effects in explaining crowd-out.
 With capacity constraints, increasing the number of physicians may more effectively reduce crowd-out than incentives for greater treatment per physician.
 Fixing physician supply, an alternative patient assignment rule could reduce crowd-out from administrative assignment by 86 percent.

 Recent policy changes limit the scope for university admission decisions to equitably ration spots.
 I investigate whether selective universities can instead use graduation-contingent loan forgiveness to allocate spots to the students who most benefit from attendance.
 Identifying variation comes from an existing loan forgiveness program that incentivized greater on-time graduation.
-Participants’ relatively high graduation rates appear to be driven by selection on ability into loan take-up rather than program effects.
-Exploiting a discontinuity from Pell Grant eligibility, I find no detectable effect of loan take-up on course load, course completion, part-time work, on-time graduation, or earnings.
-I also document how selective universities increase graduation more for some students than others.
-I incorporate selection on unobserved ability into a structural model of students’ college choice, loan forgiveness take-up, and graduation.
-Using model estimates, I show how a counterfactual loan forgiveness program could shift college choice, leading to greater welfare, statewide graduation, and demographic equity.
+Exploiting a discontinuity from Pell Grant eligibility, I find no detectable effect of loan take-up on course load, course completion, part-time work, on-time graduation, or earnings, so participation primarily reflects selection on unobserved ability.
+I incorporate selection into a structural model of students' college choice, loan forgiveness take-up, and graduation.
+Using model estimates, I show how counterfactual loan forgiveness could target advantageous selection rather than moral hazard, leading to greater welfare, statewide graduation, and demographic equity.

 Targeting Aid During a Crisis: Speed, Selection, and Subsidy Design with Lauri Kytömaa